luigi-project/luigi/docs/navigation-parameters-reference.md

 - **attributes**:
   - **sameWindow** defines if the external URL is opened in a new or current tab.
 The default value for this parameter is `false`.
-  - **URL** is the external URL that the node leads to.
+  - **url** is the external URL that the node leads to.
 If you are using [localization](https://docs.luigi-project.io/docs/i18n) and translating your page into different languages, you can also add a **{i18n.currentLocale}** parameter to the URL part of your configuration.

 ### hideFromNav
 - **type**: boolean